Turkmenistan travel advice

 In case of emergency, dial:

-- police: 02
+- police: 02 (002 from mobile)

-- medical assistance: 03
+- medical assistance: 03 (003 from mobile)

-- firefighters: 01
+- firefighters: 01 (001 from mobile)

-Ankara - Embassy of Canada
+Astana - Embassy of Canada

 The decision to travel is your choice and you are responsible for your personal safety abroad.
-The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice to enable you to make well-informed decisions regarding your travel abroad.
-In the event of a large-scale emergency, every effort will be made to provide assistance.
-However, there may be constraints that will limit the ability of the Government of Canada to provide services.
+We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.

 - Date modified: